Reviews You Can Rely On

 Battery Life

-The 1.3 Ah batteries of the DCD710S2 do charge relatively quickly, taking less than an hour to recharge fully, and this drill did earn a few extra points by including an additional battery.
+This model didn't do very well compared to the other drills in our review — in fact, it was one of the first to die during our trials.
+The 1.3 Ah batteries of the DCD710S2 charge relatively quickly, taking less than an hour to recharge fully, and this drill earned a few extra points by including an additional battery.

 dewalt 12v max 3/8 in. drill driver kit dcd710s2 - the chuck on the dcd710s2 can only expand to 0.375".